Economics PhD Candidate

 Hosted on GitHub Pages — Theme by orderedlist

-The Impact of Diversity on Group Communication and Effectiveness: Evidence from U.S. City Councils
+Composition's Impact on Group Communication and Effectiveness: Evidence from U.S. City Councils

 (updated March 20, 2025)

-The debate surrounding diversity in organizations has intensified in recent years, spurred by claims that it enhances group decision-making and performance.
-Yet despite significant attention and investment, evidence on diversity’s effects, its channels, and how these depend on group characteristics remains limited.
-This paper provides new evidence on diversity in the U.S. city council setting.
-Leveraging quasi-random victories in close elections between different-race candidates, I use a regression discontinuity design to estimate the impact of racial diversity on city council communication and effectiveness.
-Applying natural language topic modeling and sentiment analysis techniques to 17,000 city council meeting transcripts, I show that diversity shifts council discussion topics, and also heightens communication frictions – increasing negativity in council meetings by 66%.
-Consistent with predictions from existing theories and experiments on diversity in groups of varying sizes, diversity's effect on communication frictions is particularly strong in smaller councils.
-These competing communication effects are reflected in diversity’s effects on two measures of council effectiveness: council racial diversity improves incumbent vote shares by 6.7 points and increases local house prices by 3% within one election term for larger councils (who experience fewer frictions), while smaller councils see no gains in either measure.
-These results suggest that communication plays a key role in determining the effectiveness of diverse groups.
+The debate surrounding demographic compositions in organizations has intensified in recent years, spurred by claims that different compositions can group decision-making and performance.
+Yet despite significant attention and investment, evidence on the effects of group composition on group outcomes is limited.
+This paper provides new evidence in the U.S. city council setting nationwide.
+Leveraging quasi-random victories in close elections between different-race candidates, I use a regression discontinuity design to estimate the impact of racial compositions on city council communication and effectiveness.
+Applying natural language topic modeling and sentiment analysis techniques to 17,045 city council meeting transcripts, I show that changes in composition enhance information exchange, but also heighten communication frictions – increasing negativity in council meetings by 66%.
+In line with theories on effects in groups of different sizes, larger councils see greater shifts in discussion topics and only modest changes in negativity, while smaller councils see an increase in negativity five times greater than large councils.
+These competing communication effects and heterogeneity by council size are reflected in compositional effects on incumbent vote shares, a measure of council effectiveness.
+Changing composition improves future vote shares by 6.7 points in large councils, with little to no effect for smaller councils.
+Together, these results suggest that composition's impact on communication plays a key role in determining the effectiveness of groups.

 Intergenerational Transmission of Lifespan in the U.S.